tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

-## Create a debian package for all flavours of Ubuntu 24.04 LTS and Linux Mint 22 Beta (Codebase: Ubuntu 24.04)
+## Create a debian package for all flavours of Ubuntu 24.04 LTS and Linux Mint 22 (Codebase: Ubuntu 24.04)

 Architecture: amd64